TerryE/docker-buildhub/README.md

     *  High volume informational logs (such as the Apache2 access logs) are written to a persistent shared `/var/log` volume (as these are only occasionally mined for hacking forensics), with standard Linux log rotation.
     *  Genuine errors are passed to the Docker logging system.
 *   The `sshd` service is mounted onto port 2222 and offers a single user `backups` with `/backups` as the home directory.
 This user is in group `www-data` and has group read access to the forum backups volume.
 The purpose of this service is to allow authorised users (who are not sysAmins) public key read-only access to the backup folders for off-site duplication).
 *  Timed events (such as backup and log rotation) are orchestrated by a `crontab` in the dedicated housekeeping `hk` service.
-See the files `docker-callback-reader` and `docker-callback-reader.service` in the `service` subdirectory for how this is implemented.
+See the file `bin/docker-callback-reader`for how this is implemented.
 *  The Docker application presents a minimal security surface.
 Hence inter-container communication is carried out over an internal network and only the HTTP, HTTPS and backup SSH ports are exposed to the host.

 ## Customising the Service Context